Frequently Asked Questions (FAQs)

 Can patients see their own records?

 The HIE offers an added benefit for patients who want to be more involved with their own care.
-Through a "patient portal", consumers can better manage their own healthcare by reviewing their records, adding information, requesting reports, and communicating with their healthcare providers.
+Through the STHL Patient Portal, consumers can:

 What about privacy?